 Whether you are venturing off the property of one of these member’s only mega-resorts or staying at a beach resort closer to town, you will find plenty to do.

 Here are just a few of the top things to do, both active and otherwise when visiting this diverse resort town.

 ATV or Buggy in the desert dunes

-Despite coming from a family of Professional ATV (AKA Quads) racers (not an exaggerations, my brother and nephew both race professionally), I had never been on one myself.
+Despite coming from a family of Professional ATV (AKA Quads) racers (not an exaggeration, my brother and nephew both race professionally), I had never been on one myself.
 Because I have intimate knowledge of injuries incurred while riding (Including my brother’s broken neck), I had some trepidation about riding.
-However, at the same time I was excited to do so.
+However, at the same time, I was excited to do so.
 Javie’s ATV Rentals supplied our rentals.